Garry and Sandra Croker Owners / Managers of Morrinsville Kids

 These relationships are the foundation of respectful caregiving and learning opportunities for children.

 I am from Slovakia and I grew up in a small village surrounded by beautiful mountains, called Terchova.
 In 2002 I gained Master Degree in Ethics and Religion and taught at the primary school in Techova.

-I came to New Zealand in 2005 after I met my husband Martin.
+I came to New Zealand in 2005.
 I started to work as an untrained teacher in Morrinsville and discovered that my passion for teaching is with children under five.
-I have been involved in early childhood education for six and a half years.
 In 2011, I gained Diploma of Teaching in Early Childhood Education.

 Kia Ora, my name is Paula Martinson

 I live on a small lifestyle block just out of Morrinsville with my husband Sam and our 3 children, Kyralee (12), Taylor (9), and Paisley (3), who currently spends her days with friends in the Kea/Pukeko space.
 I have been a teacher in the Kiwi room working with some of Morrinsville Kids youngest tamariki for the past 5 years, and have many more years experience working with young children.
 In my time off you will find me in the garden, working with animals or enjoying family time.